Management in Networked and Digital Societies (MINDS) Department

 Jolanta Tkaczyk is assistant professor of marketing at Kozminski University.
 Her research interests include consumer behaviour with particular emphasis on word of mouth and social media (with a research project from National Science Center ongoing).
 You can contact her by email firstname.lastname@example.org.

-Helena Chmielewska-Szlajfer is an assistant professor at Kozminski University, an upcoming Visiting Fellow at LSE Department of Media and Communications (2017), and Visiting Scholar at NYU Institute for Public Knowledge (2016).
-She received her PhD in sociology at New School for Social Research, New York.
-She is currently doing research on the politicization of online tabloids in Poland, the United Kingdom, and the United States.
+Helena Chmielewska-Szlajfer is an Assistant Professor at Kozminski University, 2017-18 Visiting Fellow at LSE Department of Media and Communications, and 2016 Visiting Scholar at NYU Institute for Public Knowledge.
+She received her PhD in sociology at New School for Social Research, New York with the Albert Salomon Dissertation Award.
+Author of Reshaping Poland’s community after Communism: Ordinary celebrations (Palgrave 2018).
+She is currently conducting research on the politicization of online tabloids in Poland, the United Kingdom, and the United States.
 She tweets at @hchsz.
-You can contact her at firstname.lastname@example.org.
+You can contact her at email@example.com.

 Malgorzata Ciesielska is a senior lecturer in organisational behaviour and HRM at Teesside University.
 She holds a PhD in Organisation and Management Studies from Copenhagen Business School and a first-class MSc in Business Management and Marketing degree from the Warsaw University, Poland.
 Her research interests range from digital economy and innovation to gender and HRM in high tech industry.
 She specialises in qualitative research methods.
 Her recent publications include analysis of trust in open source software projects and challenges for open source businesses.